danielleberre/satpractitionermanisfesto/README.md

 systems highlighted during recent competitive events.
 The comparison could also include reference systems (widely used systems which might no longer be considered as state-of-the-art).

+In order to better understand the contribution to the state-of-the-art, and since competition results provide a large resource of independent experiments, is also advisable to include a comparison to top performing solvers of the last competitive event on exactly the benchmarks of this event.

+Beside reporting on the number of solved instances or run-time (including PAR2 scores etc.) it is most instructive to also include secondary statistics.
+For instance if a new method is supposed to reduce the number of conflicts, then of course the number of needed conflicts should be included.

 ## Experimental conditions details should be provided (hardware, OS)

 The experimental results much depend on the hardware (CPU, amount of RAM, L2/L3 cache, NUMA architecture, etc.) and operating system.